Winklepickers are a popular footwear choice amongst a generation of contemporary musicians and youths, with its origins in the medieval days.

-The Winklepickers are a popular footwear choice amongst a generation of contemporary musicians and youths, finds its origins in the medieval days.
-Originally known as “poulaines”, these shoes were worn as a fashion and social statement: the longer the point of your shoe, the higher your social status.
-The term Winklepicker was derived from the practice of using a sharp, pointed object to prise the winkle from its shell.
+Winklepickers, originally known as “poulaines” when these shoes were worn as a fashion and social statement.
+The longer the point of your shoe – then the higher your social status.
+The term Winklepicker was derived from using a sharp, pointed object to prise the sea-winkle from its shell.

-Into the 2000’s, the Winklepicker has become the popular choice amongst the subcultures with bands such as, S.C.U.M., The Horrors, and the Klaxons amongst the many fans.
+Into the 2000’s, Winklepickers became the popular choice amongst the subcultures with bands such as, S.C.U.M., The Horrors, and the Klaxons amongst the many fans.

-The Underground Winklepicker collection uses an original 1950’s last shape, that is the very heart of this range of classics and contemporary styles.
+The Underground Winklepicker Shoe and Boots styles uses an original 1950’s last shape, that is the very heart of this range of classics and contemporary styles.